Eiheiji Temple 永平寺

 Eiheiji is a massive temple complex just outside the city of Fukui that serves as one of two head temples overseeing the Soto sect of Zen Buddhism.
-Built by the Buddhist monk Dogen, Eiheiji has over 70 buildings set amid cedars in the mountains.
-A thriving place that offers plenty of opportunity for calm contemplation—there are seven monasteries on the grounds— this temple also gives you the chance to live as a monk for a few days.
+Built by the Buddhist monk Dogen (1200-1253), Eiheiji has over 70 buildings set amid cedars in the mountains.
+A thriving temple that offers plenty of opportunity for calm contemplation—there are seven monasteries on the grounds—you can also experience life here as a monk for a few days.

 You can reach Eiheiji via a combination of rail and bus or taxi.

-From Tokyo Station , take the JR Tokaido Shinkansen to Maibara Station, which takes about two and a half hours.
-From there, board the JR Hokuriku Line to Fukui Station, which takes a little over an hour.
-25 min from Fukui to Eiheiji-Guchi Station on the Echizen Katsuyama-Eiheiji Line.
+From Tokyo Station , take the Tokaido Shinkansen to Maibara Station, which takes about two and a half hours.
+From there, board the JR Hokuriku Line to Fukui Station, which takes a little over an hour and 25 min from Fukui to Eiheiji-Guchi Station on the Echizen Katsuyama-Eiheiji Line.
 Board the bus bound for Eiheiji (10 minutes), and get off at the Eiheiji Monzen Shopping District.
 The entrance to the temple is located at the very end of the shopping district, which is just a short walk from the bus stop.
 Taking a taxi will get you there slightly faster.
-All JR legs are covered by your Japan Rail Pass.

 The Buddhist scholar Dogen founded Eiheiji in 1244